Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

 We can also look in the output file (`medaka.out`) to check the progress of the command.
+In this case Medaka will take about three hours to run.
 ~~~
 less medaka.out
 ~~~